Maryland's 6th congressional district: History

 In his bid for an 11th term, Bartlett was defeated by Democrat John Delaney, who lives in the Montgomery County portion of the district, by over 21 points.
 Proving just how Democratic this district was, in 2014, Delaney narrowly won a second term against Republican Dan Bongino.
 Delaney only won one county in the district.
 However, that one county was Montgomery, where Bongino lost by over 20,500 votes.

 In 2013, Republican voters filed a federal lawsuit, alleging that the Democratic legislature and Governor Martin O'Malley had engaged in partisan gerrymandering, redrawing the 6th district after the 2010 census in a way that intentionally and unconstitutionally diluted Republican voters by including parts of the heavily Democratic Washington suburbs.
 A federal district judge initially dismissed the lawsuit, as did the Fourth Circuit Court of Appeals, for failure to state a claim.
 The Republicans appealed to the Supreme Court, which ruled unanimously in 2015 that the lower courts had improperly dismissed the case.
 The case went back to the lower courts where a three judge panel ruled that the Republicans could not prove that John Delaney's election in 2012 was a result of the redistricting.
 Republican voters again appealed to the Supreme Court, which agreed to hear the case, Benisek v.
 Lamone, in December 2017.
 In June 2019, the Supreme Court ruled that questions of partisan gerrymandering represented a nonjusticiable political question and remanded the case back to the district court with instructions to dismiss the case.

-Delaney gave up the seat in 2018 to focus on his bid for president, and was succeeded by fellow Democrat and Montgomery County resident David Trone, who won re-election in 2020 as well.
-However, after redistricting in 2022, the district became much more competitive, giving up a portion of heavily Democratic Montgomery County in exchange for a more Republican-leaning portion of Frederick County.
-Nevertheless, Trone was re-elected by nearly 10 points over Maryland House of Delegates member Neil Parrott.

-Recent results in statewide elections
+Recent election results from statewide races

+Composition

+For the 118th and successive Congresses (based on redistricting following the 2020 census), the district contains all or portions of the following counties and communities: